santosrodriguez/test-repo-b/README.md

 ## Next steps you can do

 - Add the App Registration and federated credential automation in Terraform.
-- Add `terraform fmt` and `validate` checks as part of PR workflows.
+- Upload the detailed plan output as a workflow artifact for auditing after each PR run.
-- Add `terraform plan -out` and upload the plan artifact so `apply` runs from an approved plan.
+- Schedule a periodic drift-detection workflow (e.g., weekly `terraform plan -detailed-exitcode`) to catch out-of-band changes.

-If you'd like, I can add a `docs/` page that walks through creating the federated credential in Azure AD and setting the GitHub Environment protections step-by-step.
+If you'd like, I can add a `docs/` page that walks through creating the federated credential in Azure AD, configuring GitHub Environment protections, and wiring drift detection step-by-step.